VainlyStrain/Vailyn/README.md

-3          cookie-based attack (will grab the cookies for you) 4          plain post data     (ELEM1=VAL1&ELEM2=../../../) 5          json post data      ({"file": "../../../"}) A          spider automation   fetch + analyze all URLs from site with all vectors
+3          cookie-based attack (will grab the cookies for you) 4          plain post data     (ELEM1=VAL1&ELEM2=../../../) 5          json post data      ({"file": "../../../"}) A          spider              fetch + analyze all URLs from site using all vectors P          partial spider      fetch + analyze all URLs from site using only selected vectors
 ```

 You also must specify a target to attack.
 This is done via `-v VIC` and `-Pi VIC2`, where -v is the part before the injection point, and -Pi the rest.